ruben69695/ruben69695/README.md

 - 👯 I’m looking to collaborate with open source projects
 - 📫 How to reach me: SAY MY NAME!!!
 - 💬 Ask me about Awacates
+- Epic phrases: "Hold on for victory." | "Don't give up, don't give in.
+There's always an answer to everything."
-- ⚡ Fun fact: Damn, I forgot my cookies in the moon
+- ⚡ Fun phrase: "Damn, I forgot my cookies in the moon"

 <!--
 **ruben69695/ruben69695** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.